Please note that appointments can be booked as follows:

 If you feel you cannot wait for a routine appointment you will be offered an On Day ‘Urgent’ Appointment with the Duty GP.
 These appointments are offered for urgent issues only, not for ongoing problems.

-The 'on the day' urgent appointments can be offered ONLY by telephoning the Practice.
-Appointment times will not be allocated therefore please be aware that you may have to wait to be seen by the Duty Doctor.
+Appointment times will be allocated for these appointments but may not be the time that you are seen.
+Please be aware that there may be a long wait to be seen.
 You will be asked to attend in the morning up to 1030.

 Our reception staff are trained to ask brief information from patients as to why the appointment has been requested.
 This is to ensure that you receive the most appropriate medical care from the most appropriate health professional.